-This statement summarises the current approach to modern slavery of Sumitomo Mitsui Banking Corporation (SMBC) and outlines the actions that we have taken to mitigate the risk that human trafficking and modern slavery are not taking place in our business or our supply chains.
+This statement summarises the current approach to modern slavery of Sumitomo Mitsui Banking Corporation (SMBC) and outlines the actions that it has taken to mitigate the risk that human trafficking and modern slavery are taking place in its business or supply chains.
 It is also intended to assist customers to make better, more informed choices about the products and services they buy and the companies they support.

-This statement has been prepared by SMBC as the reporting entity in accordance with the UK Home Office statutory guidance 1 on complying with Section 54 of the 2015 Act and Modern Slavery Act 2018 (Commonwealth of Australia).
+This statement has been prepared by SMBC as the reporting entity in accordance with Section 54 of the UK Modern Slavery Act 2015 and Part 2 of the Australian Modern Slavery Act 2018 (Cth).